tenzir/tenzir/docker/thehive/README.md

 ## With the VAST app

-We provide a very basic integration script that listens on `suricata.alert` events and forwards them to TheHive.
-You can start it along the stack by
+We provide a basic integration script that listens on `suricata.alert` events and forwards them to TheHive.
+You can start it along the stack by running:
-running:

 ```bash
 # from the docker/compose directory
 export COMPOSE_FILE="vast.yaml"